 He told me he had no regrets in his life and he’d do it all the same as it made him who he was.
 It was one of his favourite songs by Edith Piaf – No, no Regrets.
 What more can I say?

 My beautiful, loving father is gone, Harry has lost a man he loved as a father, our children and grandchild have lost their Pop & Poppy Bill.
 But I have the comfort of knowing that he has no pain and that he went to his resting place in his sleep.
 It was such a shock it all happened so fast but that was Dad for you, when he made up his mind that he wanted something, he got it, and he just wanted to go home to be with his loving Father.

 Margaret Posted April 2012 – with permission

-IN MEMORY OF A GREAT FRIEND AND SUPPORT
+IN MEMORY OF A GREAT FRIEND AND SUPPORTER

-Ian’s property at Canonleigh has been home for Ambassadors CMC Annual Kings Rally since 1992.
+Ian’s property at Canonleigh was home for Ambassadors CMC Annual Kings Rally since 1992.
 He will be sorely missed, an easy going mate and great supporter of Ambassadors CMC who we all loved dearly.